Automattic/themes/leancv/readme.txt

 == Description ==

-LeanCV is a blog theme that echoes the structure of a professional profile with original visuals and interesting navigation.
+LeanCV is a blog theme that echoes the structure of a professional curriculum.
 It's suitable for the general public to display information, experiences, and education.
 And it's super easy to customize.

 == Changelog ==